 - Post frequently on your blog site and share in LinkedIn.
 The more frequent you're seen by your connections, the more trust you build, and the more likely they will click through to your blog.
 If you cannot prepare your own write-up, post links to other articles or blog posts. - Join targeted groups or create your own group.
 Groups are one of the key features of LinkedIn.
 Search for groups and assess which ones would be of value to you.
-Join groups that have genuine engagement, and reach your niche.
+Join groups that have genuine engagement and reach your niche.
 On the other hand, if you want a specific networking group, you can create your own.
 Creating your own group can increase trust and develop your reputation as an industry leader.

-If you decide to create your own group, consider the following when you go by this route: - You will have to spread word about your group. - You should have clear guidelines for the members on what are acceptable posts and what are not acceptable, to avoid spam and make it truly useful to all members. - You will need to act as moderator of the group so will need to find time to do it. - Engage with your network.
-When you post an article, include a question, statistic, or a personal view.
-For example, you can ask trivia questions and the answer can be found in your blog post.
-Give people a reason to comment, like or share your article.
-When someone comments on your update, be sure to acknowledge it.
-Comment back to keep the conversation going, and build your networking relationships.
+in your articles, too.